-Certain reclassifications have been made within the condensed consolidated balance sheets as of December 31, 2019 and the condensed consolidated statements of operations for the three months ended March 31, 2019.
-As of December 31, 2019, catalyst inventory of \$5.6 million has been reclassified to Other long-term assets to conform to current presentation.
+Certain reclassifications have been made within the condensed consolidated balance sheets as of December 31, 2019 and the condensed consolidated statements of operations for the three and nine months ended September 30, 2019.
+Catalyst inventory with a value of \$5.6 million as of December 31, 2019 was reclassified in the first quarter of 2020 to Other long-term assets to conform to current presentation.